 FILL MATERIAL TYPE DESCRIPTION RECOMMENDED SPECIFICATION Structural Fill Placed below structures, flatwork and pavement.
 Well-graded sand/gravel mixture, with maximum particle size of 4 inches, a minimum 70% passing 3/4-inch sieve, a maximum 20% passing the No. 200 sieve, and a maximum Plasticity Index of 10.
 Site Grading Fill Placed over larger areas to raise the site grade.
-Sandy to gravelly soil, with a maximum particle size of 6 inches, a minimum 70% passing 3/4-inch sieve, a maximum 50% passing No. 200 Site Grading I iii sieve, and a maximum Plasticity Index of 15.
+Sandy to gravelly soil, with a maximum particle size of 6 inches, a minimum 70% passing 3/4-inch sieve, a maximum 50% passing No. 200 sieve, and a maximum Plasticity Index of 15.
 Non-Structural Fill Placed below non-structural areas, such as landscaping.
 On-site soils or imported soils, with a maximum particle size of 8 inches, including silt/clay soils not containing excessive amounts of degradable/organic material (see discussion below).
 Stabilization Fill Placed to stabilize soft areas prior to placing structural fill and/or site grading fill.
 Coarse angular gravels and cobbles 1 inch to 8 inches in size.
-May also use 1.5-inch to 2.0-inch gravel placed on stabilization fabric, such as Mirafi RS280i, or equivalent (see Section 6.6).
+May also use 1.5-inch to 2.0-inch gravel placed on stabilization fabric, such as Mirafi RS280i, or equivalent (see Section 6.6 ).

-On-site sand soils do not appear suitable for use as structural fill but may be used as site grading fill and non-structural fill.
+On-site sand soils may be suitable for use as structural fill, if processed to meet the requirements given above, and may also be used in site grading fill and non-structural fill situations.

-On-site silt/clay soils are not suitable for use as structural fill but may be used as site grading fill and non-structural fill.
+On-site silt/clay soils are not suitable for use as structural fill or site grading fill but may be used as non-structural fill.
 Note that these silt/clay soils are moisture-sensitive, which means they are inherently more difficult to work with in proper moisture conditioning (they are very sensitive to changes in moisture content), requiring very close moisture control during placement and compaction.
 This will be very difficult, if not impossible, during wet and cold periods of the year.
-We also recommend the site grading fill thickness using on-site silt/clay soils not exceed a maximum of 3 feet below structures, to minimize potential settlements.